 It is a significant step in the process of preventing bugs from occurring on your site, but many owners and developers forget to do this until after their site is live.

-The problem with waiting until after you have launched your site is that most problems are harder to fix you have launched your site.
+The problem with waiting until after you have launched your site is that most problems are harder to fix once you have launched your site.

-Often, developers and web owners use third-party software or plugins to help customize the look of their website.
+Often, developers and web owners use third-party software or plugins to help customize the look of their websites.
 While this can be an excellent thing when used properly, there is a downside to using too many.